Sadri199/backend1-entrega1/readme.md

 # Backend 1 - Entrega 1

 A simple backend application built with **Node.js** and **Express** for Coderhouse's course.
-This project serves as a boilerplate for building RESTful APIs.
+This project serves as a boilerplate for building RESTful APIs, it has 2 routes, one for Products and one for Carts; Products has full CRUD (Create, Read, Update, Delete) and Carts only has Create and Read (partially).

 ---